A two-parameter entropy and its fundamental properties: Information geometric aspects

 where $g_{ij}$ is a positive-definite matrix.
-Hence, the Riemannian metric induced by a divergence $D$ is given by
+Hence, the Riemannian metric induced by the divergence $D$ is given by

-Thus the divergence gives us a means of determining the degree of separation between two points on a manifold, it is not a metric since it is not necessarily symmetric.
-An important divergence in information geometry is the Kullback-Leibler (KL) divergence, or relative entropy.
+Thus, the divergence gives us a means of determining the degree of separation between two points on a manifold.
+It is not a metric since it is not necessarily symmetric.
+Also, the length of small line segment is given by